Activist Investor – SEC Insider Trading Investigation

 Representation of a national retail brokerage firm in a joint U.S. Attorney/SEC investigation of illegal "frontrunning" trading activity.

-Representation of the senior management of a pharmaceutical company in an SEC insider trading investigation of a PIPE offering.
+Represented the senior management of a pharmaceutical company in an SEC insider trading investigation of a PIPE offering.

 Conducted an internal investigation for a major international financial services corporation concerning allegations that company employees had provided false customer account information to another financial institution.
 We also represented the company in a related New York state grand jury investigation.